-You apply to your home Local Authority (the council who empty your bins) by the closing date of 15 January 2022.
-All offers will be made by your home Local Authority on offer day of 19 April 2022 (being the first working day after 16 April).
+You apply to your home Local Authority (the council who empty your bins) by the closing date of 15 January 2024.

+All offers will be made by your home Local Authority on offer day of 16 April 2024.

 Applying after the national closing date